devilunraveled/masterPortfolio/README.md

 # What's Next ?

-- Adding support to use photos from structured Google Drive or via Google Photo Albums.
 - Adding support for taking suggestions for places to visit.
 - Adding a page for posting / writing blogs.